sedax90/FirJs/README.md

 If you want to implement some logics during node drop or node remove, you can implement:

 ```
+// This is triggered whenever you move a node over a placeholder and allows you to override whether a node can be added to that placeholder or not (you can also add a custom message for the user if you want).
 canDropNode: (e) => Promise<{
 	allowed: boolean;
 	label?: string;
 }>

+// This is triggered when you release a node over a placeholder.
+It's the last chance for you to implement a custom logic for allow/disallow node attachment.
 canAttachNode: (e) => Promise<boolean>

+// This is triggered before removing a node (with context menu or Del button).
 canRemoveNode: (e) => Promise<boolean>
 ```